chaseruskin/orbit/docs/src/topic/dst.md

 );
 ```

-Since the current ip requires both code segments, then traditionally your EDA tool would complain to you and be unable to resolve which `nand_g` to be used where.
+Since the current project requires both code segments, then traditionally your EDA tool would complain to you and be unable to resolve which `nand_g` to be used where.
 It then falls on the developer to rename one of the modules where it is defined and everywhere it is referenced, which introduces additional overhead in time and possibilities for errors.
 This problem is solved with DST.

 ### Setup

-Consider the following project-level ip dependency tree:
+Consider the following project-level dependency tree:

 ![](./../images/dst-graph1.svg)

-The gray node (`final-project`) is the local ip you are currently working within, the green nodes (`lab2`, `lab3`) are the direct dependencies to the local ip, and the blue node (`lab1`) is an indirect dependency to the local ip.
+The gray node (`final-project`) is the current project you are currently working within, the green nodes (`lab2`, `lab3`) are the direct dependencies to the local project, and the blue node (`lab1`) is an indirect dependency to the local project.

 Within each project, there exists one or more HDL source code files describing design units.

-Imagine the `final-project` ip has a module called `half_add` which is the root of circuit hierarchy.
-From there, it reuses entities from the other ip.
+Imagine the `final-project` project has a module called `half_add` which is the root of circuit hierarchy.
+From there, it reuses entities from the other projects.

 Consider then HDL-level dependency tree: